MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 and query composition (`>>`).

-Operations that cannot be lifted include navigation, filtering, sorting, grouping, paging, and others.
+Operations that cannot be lifted include navigation, filtering, sorting, grouping, paging, and many others.

 ### Aggregate Primitives & Combinators

 So far queries have been *elementwise*; that is, for each input element, they produce zero or more output elements.
-Consider now the `Count` primitive which produces output for its entire input.
+Consider now the `Count` primitive has a singular output for its entire input.

     void[OneTo(3) >> Count]
     #=>